irishreilly/nomad-wsl/README.md

     * e.g. mycompany/legal/compliance-app or mycompany/hr/onboarding-app
     * Consider org structure, self-service, auditing, and the secrets engine itself

-## Performance, Reliability, and Scalability
+## Performance & Reliability Considerations

 * Servers and clients should have adequate hardware resources as outlined in the vendor documentation.
-  * A production server should have at least 4 cores, 16 GB RAM, 40 GB of fast disk, and significant network bandwidth.
+  * For example, a production server should ideally have at least 4 cores, 16 GB RAM, 40 GB of fast disk, and significant network bandwidth.
   * Install multiple servers and clients in a cluster for the purpose of high availability.
 * For enterprise production environments the recommendation is to have 3 - 5 servers, along with numerous clients.
   * A good practice is to have a cluster in at least 2 different regions for the purpose of disaster recovery.